boschresearch/clin_x/README.md

 The CLIN-X code is open-sourced under the AGPL-3.0 license.
 See the [LICENSE](LICENSE) file for details.

-For a list of other open source components included in Joint-Anonymization-NER, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).
+For a list of other open source components included in CLIN-X, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).